 Suggested Reading List

-From this list, I’ve only read about nine of the selections (after ingesting countless reports for a living you can only take so much more reading), in addition to a few others not on the list.
-A few good titles I’ve enjoyed are below, with links to Amazon that provide more info on the books themselves.
+From this list, I have only read about nine of the selections (after ingesting countless reports for a living you can only take so much more reading).
+A few good titles that I have enjoyed (not exclusively from CIA’s list) are below, with links to Amazon that provide more info on the books themselves.
 I also provided some commentary for the works I felt were the most fundamental to understanding intelligence.

 The Craft of Intelligence, by Allen Dulles

-Probably the most fundamental work on intelligence as a craft or trade.
-The book is very well structured and provides a great foundation of understanding of intelligence.
-Parts are a bit dry, but finishing it gives readers all the info they need to press into more complex intelligence operations, disciplines, and analysis.
-Definitely an intel “classic”.
+Probably the most fundamental work on intelligence as a craft.
+The book is very well structured and provides a great foundation for the understanding of intelligence.
+Parts of it are a bit dry, but finishing it gives readers all the info they need to press into more complex intelligence operations, disciplines, and analysis.
+Definitely an intel “classic.”

 I haven’t started this one yet, but have heard great things.
-It’s often said that intelligence is the world’s second oldest profession, and this book supposedly does a great job of demonstrating its utility going back to the days of Washington during the Revolution.
+It’s often said that intelligence is the world’s second-oldest profession, and this book supposedly does a great job of demonstrating its utility going back to the days of the Revolutionary War.

-This is probably my favorite read on Agency operations, because it highlights the human elements of intelligence, to include the trials and tribulations our nation’s unknown heroes have gone through on our behalf.
+This is probably my favorite read on Agency operations because it highlights the human elements of intelligence, including the trials and tribulations our nation’s unknown heroes have gone through on our behalf.
 It was originally recommended to me by a CIA case officer as the go-to book to have your family read before you pursued a career with the Agency.
-Well worth the read; I’ll let the book speak for itself.
+It is well worth the read; I’ll let the book speak for itself.

 Psychology of Intelligence Analysis, by Richard Heuer